 Why does everybody love TED?
 Maybe it’s because you can see and hear things here you haven’t even dreamed of.
 Or maybe you’ve thought about it but you haven’t found the answer yet.

 Absorb all this vast amount of knowledge – and what is more, do it in English!
-It means you can practice listening comprehension really hard.
+It means you can practise listening comprehension really well.

-Remember the main thing is not to “like” these FB pages but become an avid user there.
-Leave comments, talk and chat, ask questions yourself because this is the only way to be able to learn English.
+Remember the main thing is not just to ‘like’ these Facebook pages and then forget about them, but become an avid user there.
+Leave comments, talk and chat, ask questions yourself, because this is an extremely effective way to learn English.